 Backup NOW! generates a completion report at the end of every backup, restore or compare operation.
 These reports can contain a list of all files selected for a given operation and the status of the operation.
 You will want to view these reports to be sure that an operation was completed successfully.
 A report may be viewed upon the completion of an operation.
 All reports are saved in the Backup NOW!
 Reports folder where they can be viewed later if necessary.

 To view a Backup Report:

-- 1. Select the View Backup Reports... item from the Reports Menu. - 2.
+- Select the View Backup Reports... item from the View Reports Menu of the Tools Menu. - 2.
 Backup NOW! displays the Backup Report dialog box.